 The Aldringen could definitely not be considered as a “charming” place back in the 1980s and 90s.
 High school students and young skaters used to hang out around the bus stations and on the stairways connecting the several platforms to the underground passage.
 There were graffiti, colorful chewing gums, cigarette butts, honking cars on the busy Boulevard Royal, and people arguing or yelling.
 But then, the Place Hamilius was a meeting point.
 The meeting point.
 A landmark even.
 When you had a date as a teenager, chances were that you’d meet your lover “Um Aldréngen”.

 Inside the giant crevice that we see now, they’re building a new underground car park.
-And above it, an ultramodern complex with a large shopping mall, hype restaurants and cafés, luxurious apartments, and even a “sky garden” with a roof terrace.
+And above it, an ultramodern complex with a large shopping mall, hype restaurants and cafés, luxury apartments, and even a “sky garden” with a roof terrace.